-- Height adjustable fixed backrest: (photo 2) Fold the chair slightly to facilitated the operation, loosen screws (A) with an Allen key (5 mm).
-Adjust to the desired height and firmly tighten the two screws (A). - Folding backrest (photo 3) 45 cm backrest height. - To save space when transporting folded and unoccupied, operate lever (B) by pulling or pushing it and fold the top of the backrest.
+- Folding backrest (photo 4) 43 or 51 cm backrest height.

+• To save space when transporting folded and unoccupied, operate lever (A) by pulling or pushing it and fold the top of the backrest.
 To return to the initial position, bring the top in the vertical position; it locks automatically.

-Always make sure that the backrest is properly locked in place before the user settles down in the wheelchair to prevent any injuries!
+Always make sure that the backrest is properly locked in place before the user settles down in the wheelchair to prevent any injuries !

-- Reclining backrest 0° - 30° - 39/41/43 cm (short cane tube) or 47/49/51 cm (long cane tube) backrest height.
+- Reclining backrest 0° - 30° - 43 cm (short cane tube) or 51 cm (long cane tube) backrest height.

 The intended use of reclining backrest is to get a relaxing, comfort position for the user.
 It is not indented to be used in a dynamic situation and it should be used on horizontal surface when the backrest is reclined (especially when the backrest angle is more than 10°).
-Anti-tippers are recommanded for those who need to feel safer or have a specific usage.
+Anti-tippers are recommended for those who need to feel safer or have a specific usage.

-Simultaneously pull the levers (A) to provides the same angle on both sides, release the levers when you reach the desired angle.(photo 4)
+Simultaneously pull the levers (A) to provides the same angle on both sides, release the levers when you reach the desired angle.(Photo 5)